St. Columba’s

 intercessions.
 There is a list in the porch of those leading prayers.

-The childrens area of the church is now partly restored and there are crayons, books and some toys for the children.
+The childrens area of the church is now fully restored and there are crayons, books and some toys for the children.

 Dear Friends, Sunday services are up and running at our usual time of 10.30am.
 Please remember and bring your liturgy book if you have received one!!!.